 One of the popular festivals in Cambodia, the events of this festival are a delight to watch.
 Many dignitaries and sometimes the King himself attends this event.
 Performers from every part of Asia put together a performance showcasing their talents.
 The performances are based on the great epic stories derived from ancient myths.
 The performers look wonderful wearing their own national costumes recreating historic stories with musical and rhythmic backgrounds.
 This creative storytelling event takes place in one of the most exquisite locations, Angkor Wat.

 10. Sea Festival – Sports Event

-Sea festival in Cambodia is celebrated every year in the month of December on any of the four Cambodian coastlines.
+Sea festival or water festival Cambodia is celebrated every year in the month of December on any of the four Cambodian coastlines.
 This event which first took place in the year 2011, organizes many sports event for the visiting tourists including, motorboat racing, swimming, Cambodian martial arts, half marathon, and beach volleyball.
 The event celebration begins before the new year, starting at dawn and continuing till dusk.
 Sea Festival, which is the popular festival in Cambodia is a joint venture of the Ministry of Tourism, National Olympic Committee of Cambodia and the Ministry of Fine Arts & Culture.
 The 6th Sea Festival is scheduled to take place in the Kep Province in Cambodia.